c2997108/lastwasm/README.rst

 Install
 -------

+You can install it from bioconda_ or `Debian Med`_, or like this...

-Please download the highest version number from https://gitlab.com/mcfrith/last/-/tags.
+Download the highest version number from https://gitlab.com/mcfrith/last/-/tags.
 Using the command line, go into the downloaded directory and type::